CARTAvis/manual_source/source/image_visualization.rst

 The reference image coordinate (0,0) locates at the center of the bottom-left pixel of the image.
 Regardless of whether the displayed image is down-sampled or not, the image coordinate always refers to the full resolution image.

 When the cursor is moving, the pixel value of the full resolution image is displayed.
 If the image header provides sufficient information in the frequency/velocity domain, the frequency and velocity with the reference frame of the current channel will be shown.
+If Stokes information is available in the image header, a Stokes parameter will be displayed as well.

 To stop/resume cursor update, press "**F**" key.
 When the cursor stops updating, the cursor information bar, cursor spatial profiler, cursor spectral profiler will stop updating too.